 Team dynamics tend to be amplified by crisis, and coordinated actions are extremely important.
 In addition, connecting people within an organization and encouraging two-way communication is the only way to enable employees to collaborate efficiently.

-8. New policies, procedures and other Change Management initiatives
+8. New policies, procedures and other change management initiatives

-Many employers are now forced to make significant changes to their internal policies and procedures around crisis management, employee salaries, benefits, leave and vacation options.
+Because of COVID-19, many employers are now forced to make significant changes to their internal policies and procedures around crisis management, employee salaries, benefits, leave and vacation options.
 Some are even experiencing considerable layoffs.

 This is why change management is now becoming one of the most important subfunctions of HCM.